laravel-enso/tables/README.md

 - `auth`, optional, boolean, flag for removing auth when using in enso context
 - `lengthMenu`, optional, array, list of options for the table pagination.
 If missing, the default values in the global configuration are used.
 If given, the template values have higher precedence over the global configuration
+- `method`, optional, string, either "GET" or "POST".
+If missing, the default value in the global configuration is used.
 - `appends` - optional, array, list of appended attributes that need to be added to the query results.
 Note that the appended attributes are available from the main query model.
 Also note, that in order the if the appended attributes use any of the model's relationships,